nerhZ/ASP-worksheets/Worksheet-2/README.md

         }
 ```

-Deallocating objects from the bump allocator can only be done when the `m_allocCounter` is equal to zero, so when dealloc is called it simply decrements `m_allocCounter`, unless the counter reaches zero which leads to the `m_next` pointer being reset to `m_start` and the allocated memory is zeroed out.
+Deallocating objects from the bump allocator can only be done when the `m_allocCounter` is equal to zero, so when dealloc is called it simply decrements `m_allocCounter`, unless the counter reaches zero which leads to the `m_next` pointer being reset to `m_start` and the allocated memory zeroed out.

 ```c++
 void bump_allocator::dealloc(){